 Conservation and TPO Trees

-If your tree is in a conservation area or has a tree preservation order (TPO) applied to it, we can liaise with the local authority and their tree officer on your behalf.
+If your tree is in a conservation area or has a tree preservation order (TPO) applied to it, as qualified tree surgeons we can liaise with the local authority and their tree officer on your behalf.

 We can apply for the planning application or simply undertake the resulting works once planning has been obtained.

 Tree cutting and removal of wind-fallen trees and branches is carried out using specialist cutting and safety equipment, for example: sectional dismantling which is the process of removing branches from a tree in a safe and controlled manner using certified techniques and industry specific ropes.

 Formative tree pruning is sometimes necessary with some species to create a clear trunk and a well-spaced canopy of branches.

 Tree crown reduction is the process of removing branch tips, pruning back to a growth point further down the branch. not often exceeding 100mm (4”)

 This may be carried out to remove dead, diseased and damaged branches, or simply to reduce the overall size of the tree it does not always mean an asymmetrical finish is achieved – improves light and reduces shadowing.